glotzerlab/signac/doc/indexing.rst

     for doc in project.index():
         assert doc['foo'] == 'bar'

-By default, no additional files are indexed, but the user is expected to *explicitly* specify which files should be part of the index.
-This is described in the next section.
+By default, no additional files are indexed; the user is expected to *explicitly* specify which files should be part of the index as described in the next section.

 Indexing files
 ==============

-We use a regular expression to specify which files should be added to a file index.
-By default, no files are indexed.
+Indexing specific files as part of a project index requires using regular expressions.
-For instance, in the initial example, we used the expression ``".*\.txt"`` to specify that all files with a filename ending with ".txt" should be part of the index.
+For instance, in the initial example we used the expression ``".*\.txt"`` to specify that all files with a filename ending with ".txt" should be part of the index.

 We can extract metadata directly from the filename by using regular expressions with *named groups*.
 For example, if we have a filename pattern: ``a_0.txt``, ``a_1.txt`` and so on, where the number following ``a_`` is to be extracted as the ``a`` field, we can use the following expression: